 A flat spot does not cause pain or any other symptoms and may resolve with positional changes and physiotherapy in some cases.
 Helmet therapy is recommended for severe deformation not improved by other methods.

-Craniosynostosis is an early fusion of a baby’s skull bones.
-This can be due to genetic issues in many babies.
+Craniosynostosis is a condition in which one or more of the fibrous sutures in an infant (very young) skull prematurely fuse by turning into bone (ossification), this changes the growth of the skull.
+This can be mostly due to genetic issues in many babies or related to hormone imbalances or related from issues in the pregnancy.
 Premature fusion of bones could restrict the growth and development of the brain.
 Head shape can be abnormal when the brain grows inside the fused skull.

-Early closure of metopic suture is called trigonocephaly, and sagittal suture is called scaphocephaly.
+Early closure of different types of sutures on the skull can result in different shapes of the head for example; early closure of metopic suture is called trigonocephaly, and sagittal suture is called scaphocephaly.
 Closure of coronal sutures led to brachycephaly or short head.
 Depending on the affected sutures, the shape of the head and complications may vary in craniosynostosis.

 How Long Will A Baby Need To Wear A Helmet?